 If no drafting team is in place, then the Standards Committee may use a public nomination process to populate the standard drafting team, or may use another method that results in a team that collectively has the necessary technical expertise and work process skills to meet the objectives of the project.
-In some situations, an ad hoc team may already be in place with the requisite expertise and skills and additional members may not be needed.
+In some situations, an ad hoc team may already be in place with the requisite expertise, and skills competencies, and diversity of views that are necessary to develop the standard and additional members may not be needed.
 The ideal drafting team consists of 6-8 members, with some diversity amongst the team members with respect to interconnections represented.

 The standards staff shall provide a member to support the team with technical writing expertise and shall provide administrative support to the team, guiding the team through the steps in completing its project.
+The individuals provided by the standards staff serve as advisors to the drafting team and do not have voting rights.
 In developing the standard, the drafting team members assigned by the Standards Committee shall have final authority over the technical details of the standard, while the technical writer shall provide assistance to the drafting team in assuring that the final draft of the standard meets the quality attributes identified in NERC's Benchmarks for Excellent Standards.

 Once it is appointed by the Standards Committee, the standard drafting team is responsible for making recommendations to the Standards Committee regarding the remaining steps in the standards process.
-The Standards Committee may decide that more than one drafting team is required for a standard action and divide the SAR into multiple efforts.
+The Standards Committee may decide a project is so large that it should be subdivided and either assigned to that more than one drafting team or assigned to a single drafting team with clear direction on completing the project in specified phases. is required for a standard action and divide the SAR into multiple efforts.
+If a SAR is subdivided and assigned to more than one drafting team will have a clearly defined portion of the work such that there are no overlaps and no gaps in the work to be accomplished."

 The Standards Committee may also supplement the membership of a standard drafting team at any time to ensure the necessary competencies and diversity of views are maintained throughout the standard development effort.